 He had plans to go to dental school and would pay for it using the money he had saved up from his previous venture.

-He started being a door-to-door salesperson on Long Island, and from that came success.
+He started as a door-to-door salesperson on Long Island, and from that came success.

-He grew the business himself and made a small team of workers moving more than two tons of products, such as seafood and meat, weekly.
+He grew the business himself and created a small team of workers moving more than two tons of products, such as seafood and meat, weekly.

-Unfortunately, at 25 years old, the business failed, and he filed for bankruptcy.
+The business eventually failed, and he filed for bankruptcy.

-The late 1980s came about, and Belfort founded the financial firm Stratton Oakmont.
+Belfort founded the financial firm Stratton Oakmont in the late 1980s.